Home/Nutritional Comparison

 Raw Quail

-Rich in B vitamins, particularly B12, which is crucial for energy metabolism and neurological function.
+Rich in B vitamins, particularly B12, raw quail aids in energy metabolism and supports the nervous system.

 Alligator Tail Meat